Skip to content

 Receiving

-There are 3 other context variables that will control wether a message will be pushed to the keystore for handling or not:
+There are 3 other context variables that will control wether a message will be pushed to the internal queue or not:

 • expression.payload (bool), same as expression.metadata except it will validate against the actual message payload.
 E.g. $.body.timestamp>='2024-09-23 20:39:00, which will drop all messages having a timestamp before the specified date.